Pre-Show Meetings/Site Inspection

 Business cards

-Laser Range Finder OR a similar measurment device
+Laser Range Finder OR a similar measurement device

 Show paperwork